-Osteoarthritis (OA) is degeneration or wear and tear of the joint surfaces, specifically the articular cartilage (cartilage that lines all our joints acting as a shock absorber) and subchondral bone (first layer of bone directly below the cartilage).
+Osteoarthritis (OA) is degeneration or wear and tear of the joint surfaces, specifically the articular cartilage (cartilage that lines all our joint surfaces acting as a shock absorber) and subchondral bone (first layer of bone which sits directly below the cartilage).
 OA most commonly affects the hands, feet and spine and large weight bearing joints such as the hips and knees.
-OA can be divided into primary and secondary forms.

-Primary OA – chronic degenerative disorder related to but not caused by age (Not all old people suffer OA).
+Primary OA – chronic degenerative disorder related to but not caused by age (DON’T FREAK OUT…… Not all old people suffer OA).
 As we age the collagen fibres that makeup cartilage begin to weaken and break down.
-This causes a narrowing of the joint space which can lead to inflammation build up within the joint.
-In some cases the body responds to such changes through the growth of ‘bone spurs’ or bony outgrowths within to the joint .
+As the cartilage wears away bony surfaces become exposed, there is narrowing of the joint space which can lead to inflammation build up within the joint.
+In some cases the body responds to such changes through the growth of ‘bone spurs’ or bony outgrowths within to the joint.

-Secondary OA: Caused by other factors however the patient suffers similar symptoms.
+Secondary OA: This form of OA is usually the result of other lifestyle factors however ultimately the patient suffers similar symptoms.
 Such factors include diabetes, congenital disorders, obesity, trauma (history of reconstructive surgery in that particular joint eg ACL surgery), infection, gout and several other diseases.

 - Electrophysical therapy to assist with pain and inflammation